 8. Don’t take part in contact sports where there’s a risk of being hit.

 9. Don’t do anything that may cause you to fall.

 The experts say it’s best to avoid horseback riding, downhill skiing, ice skating, gymnastics, or cycling (a stationary bike might be okay).
 No scuba diving allowed.

 10. Instead, concentrate on pelvic tilt, pelvic floor, and stomach-strengthening (or lower back) exercises.

 Your doctor or midwife may be able to give you a list of exercises to practice daily.
 I say this because mine did, and it never hurts to ask!

-How are you staying fit during your pregnancy?
+How are you working to have a fitter pregnancy?
 What’s your best piece of fitness advice for a newly pregnant mama?
 We’d love to hear!
 Fee free to share in the comments section below.
 Cheers (a tall glass of Pellegrino) to making good decisions! xoxo